varungbt/DTO-analysis/README.md

 ## DTO Pattern analysis

-This repository contains code to demonstrate the usage of DTO pattern aided by Automapper
+- This repository contains code to demonstrate the usage of DTO pattern aided by Automapper
+- `Controllers\TodoController.cs` `POST` method demonstrates the idea behind the usage of a centralized mapper and [Data Transfer Objects](https://martinfowler.com/eaaCatalog/dataTransferObject.html)

 ## Build and run codebase locally